 Wedding planning can be tough for the bride & groom as well as other participants.
 A few weeks before my friend’s wedding, we had to make a change of venue for getting ready.
-Our initial venue wasn’t finished with renovations so the bridal party stayed at the Sheraton Brooklyn.
-We chose this hotel because it was close drive to the church where the ceremony and reception was held and the area in DUMBO where we took our “first look” and bridal party photos.
+Our initial venue wasn’t finished with renovations so the bridal party stayed at the Sheraton Downtown Brooklyn.
+We chose this hotel because it was a close drive to the church where the ceremony and reception were held and the area in DUMBO where we took our “first look” and bridal party photos.

-From the time I stepped in the Sheraton Brooklyn’s hotel lobby, I knew it was official.
-The staircase going to the conference rooms alone were beautiful.
+From the time I stepped into the Sheraton Brooklyn hotel lobby, I knew it was official.
+The staircase going to the conference rooms alone was beautiful.
 Another bonus is it’s celebrity-driven.
-While waiting to check-in, I bumped into Trinidadian soca artist Kees Dieffenthaller from Kes the Band.
-If I didn’t have to be in the wedding, I probably would’ve been at his fete.
+While waiting to check in, I bumped into Trinidadian soca artist Kees Dieffenthaller from Kes the Band.
+If I didn’t have to be at the wedding, I probably would’ve been at his fete.

 Rooms at the Sheraton Downtown Brooklyn

-The bathroom was complete with a full shower/tub combo with included toiletries and blow dryer.
+The bathroom was complete with a full shower/tub combo with included toiletries and a blow dryer.
 We loved the mirror as it came in handy when washing and styling our hair for the big day.
-We didn’t get to use many amenities because we stayed for the night, but the Sheraton Brooklyn does come with a fitness center, a restaurant, rooftop bar/lounge, valet parking, business center, and Starbucks.
+We didn’t get to use many amenities because we stayed for the night, but the Sheraton Brooklyn does come with a fitness center, a restaurant, a rooftop bar/lounge, valet parking, a business center, and Starbucks.

 Wedding Prep in the Sheraton Brooklyn Bridal Suite

 For the actual wedding prep, we all got ready in the bride’s suite.
 The staff was generous enough to let us borrow a rack to hang our dresses and robes initially for photo ops and to get ready.
 The bride’s suite included a fridge, microwave, “living room” area with a TV, and a full bathroom.

-If you are getting married within the area, are a guest or even visiting NYC, I definitely recommend it.
-For pricing information, you can visit the Sheraton Brooklyn hotel on their official site.
+If you are getting married within the area, are a guest, or even visiting NYC, I definitely recommend it.
+For pricing information, you can visit the Sheraton Brooklyn Hotel on their official site.
 You can also be social and follow on Facebook and Twitter.